Peer Reviewed Manuscripts - in preparation

 Peer Reviewed Manuscripts - submitted

-Hurlstone, M. J., White, B., & Newell, B. R. (2022, submitted).
+Hurlstone, M. J., White, B., & Newell, B. R. (2023, resubmitted).
 Threshold uncertainty, early-warning signals, and the prevention of dangerous climate change.
+[Supplementary Material]

-Hurlstone, M. J. (2022, in revision).
+Hurlstone, M. J. (2023).
 Modelling spatial immediate serial recall performance in a macaque (Macaca mulatta): A competitive queuing approach.

-Hurlstone, M. J. (2022, in revision).
+Hurlstone, M. J. (2023).
 Modelling error patterns in verbal and spatial serial recall: Constraints for theories of short-term order memory.

 Peer Reviewed Manuscripts - published